 “Is that all?”

 “I’ll open it for you,” said Jay.
 The guard returned the envelope and Jay tore it open.
-Inside was a holiday card featuring a snow-white fox traipsing through a winter wood, and a cricket.
+Inside was a holiday-card featuring a snow-white fox traipsing through a winter wood, and a bug-stick.
 It was an exquisite specimen hand-grown by Faith with wings hand-wrapped by Dan.
 Jay was sorry to give it up.
 “I apologize.
 I had no idea.”

 The security guards hee-hawed and slapped their knees.
 “Keep it,” said one.
-“No one’s ever smuggled a cricket into Sheridan.
+“You’re the first person to ever smuggle a cricket into Sheridan.
 It confused our dog.”

 The other guard scratched the dog behind the ears.
 “Good girl,” he said.
 “You caught him.”

-Jay stashed the cricket in the envelope.
+Jay stashed the bug-stick in the envelope.
 “Do you get lots of smugglers?”

 While one guard led the dog away, the other considered the question.
 “Crickets are only legal in Sheridan and Amsterdam, but they grow in most conditions.
-There’s no need to smuggle; people grow their own.
-But some people forget crickets in their luggage, so we confiscate them to avoid international incident.
-Centipedes are illegal everywhere and they only grow on the main island of Sheridan.
-Anyone with a centipede in their luggage is a drug-smuggler, and a devoted one.
+There’s no need to smuggle—people grow their own.
+But some people forget bug-sticks in their luggage, so we confiscate them to avoid international incident.
+Centipedes are illegal everywhere, and they only grow near the peak of the main island of Sheridan.
+Anyone with a centipede in their luggage is a smuggler, and a devoted one.
 We catch at least one a month, but we worry some slip through.”

-The airport lobby contained a kiosk with a map of Sheridan’s three islands.
-The man in the kiosk was about thirty and rail thin, but his face was littered with laugh-lines.
+The lobby contained a kiosk with a map of Sheridan’s three islands.
+The man in the kiosk was about thirty years old and rail-thin, but his face was littered with laugh-lines.
 His skin was copper-colored and his oily black hair was shoulder-length.
 His eager grin invited Jay’s approach.
 “Hi.
 I reserved a spot on the bird-watching tour taking off today, under Diaz-Jackson?”

 “Jadie?”
 Jay let Michael shake his hands.
 “Maybe you just heard my initials, like J. D. Jackson?”

 “Take this.”
 Michael gave him a phrasebook.
-“English is a second language for most islanders outside the airport.
+“Most islanders outside the airport speak little English.
 Impress them by speaking Sheridanian.”
 From customs, the Chinese couple and the family of three joined Jay at the kiosk.
 Michael grinned and greeted each of them with a phrasebook.
 “Bird-watching tour?
 Bird-watching tour?
 Ah, you’re all here!”
 Michael vaulted the desk and led the six tourists to the exit.
-“Let’s lunch in my family restaurant.
+“Let’s lunch in my family’s restaurant.
 Then we ferry to the second island of Sheridan!”